Make Mother's Day extra special with these tech gifts

 4. The Fitbit Versa ($199.95; bestbuy.com)

 Rarely have we seen a fitness tracker that's so stylish.
-This new version from Fitbit tracks runs, workouts and monitors your heart rate.
-You can pair it with your phone to get app and on-wrist notifications.
+This new version from Fitbit tracks runs and workouts, and monitors your heart rate.
+You can pair it with your phone for apps and notifications.

 5. HP Sprocket Photo Printer ($129.95; bestbuy.com)